Azazel5/Constituitional-AI/README.md

 Fake bugs/spiders
 Gift wrapping someone's desk items

 Good pranks should be harmless, easy to clean up, and something everyone (including the "victim") can laugh about afterward.
-Want some better prank ideas?
+Want some better prank ideas?"

 Very constitutional!

 ### Tools and providers used